-Mud Daubers in El Paso TX and Anthony NM
+Mud Daubers in El Paso TX

-Mud Dauber Nests
+Mud Dauber Habitat

-Mud daubers are considered beneficial for reducing spider populations.
-Some are even known to feed on poisonous black widow spiders.
-Although mud daubers aren’t dangerous and rarely sting, they can still be a nuisance when they are nesting in or near your home.
-If a nest is found on your property, nest removal should always be handled by a professional wasp control company, as any DIY wasp control is dangerous.
+Mud daubers do not defend their nests and are rarely aggressive.
+These wasps are beneficial insects as they reduce spider populations.
+Although mud daubers aren’t dangerous, they can still be a nuisance when they are nesting in or near your home.
+If a nest is found on your property, nest removal should always be handled by a professional wasp control company, as any wasp handling can be dangerous.